PTDZ/SORTED/README.md

 * [Sample Consent Forms for neuroimaging research](https://open-brain-consent.readthedocs.io/en/stable/) (EN/DE) | [The Open Brain Consent](https://onlinelibrary.wiley.com/doi/10.1002/hbm.25351): an international initiative that aims to provide researchers in the brain imaging community with information about data sharing options and tools
 * [DataLad](https://www.datalad.org): a free and open source distributed data management system
 * [ADDI](https://www.alzheimersdata.org) + [AD Workbench](https://www.alzheimersdata.org/ad-workbench): Alzheimer's Disease Data Initiative; "a free data sharing platform, data science tools, funding opportunities, and global collaborations, ADDI is advancing scientific breakthroughs and accelerating progress towards new treatments and cures for AD and related dementias"
+* [The Human Protein Atlas](https://www.proteinatlas.org): "The Human Protein Atlas is a Swedish-based program initiated in 2003 with the aim to map all the human proteins in cells, tissues, and organs using an integration of various omics technologies, including antibody-based imaging, mass spectrometry-based proteomics, transcriptomics, and systems biology."
+* [Most Wiedzy/ Bridge of Knowledge](https://mostwiedzy.pl/en): a Polish-based system with collection of publications, studies, projects and a lot of other types of resources from a number of different subject areas (open-access)

 ### Coding/ Software
 * [Dask](https://www.dask.org): parallel computing with python